 One Percent Warrior’s ending is quite sad and will leave an assistant-sized hole in your heart, but not for the reasons you expect.
 Out of a hundred films, perhaps only one percent manages to rise and be worthy of re-watching.
 Director and writer Yûdai Yamaguchi’s One Percent Warrior fits that bill, and you’ll want to go back and see it again to look for clues once you know how it ends.

-One Percent Warrior will be released on Blu-ray & Digital on March 12, 2024.
+One Percent Warrior was released on Blu-ray & Digital on March 12, 2024.

 Loud and Clear Reviews has an affiliate partnership with Apple, so we receive a share of the revenue from your purchase or streaming of the films when you click on the button on this page.
 This won’t affect how much you pay for them and helps us keep the site free for everyone.